E-Dmz/E-Dmz/README.md

 ### Hi there 👋

-- I'm a 🔬 science teacher in Paris with a 💡 research background in 🧠 neuroscience.
+- I'm 37 and I live in Paris.
+- I spent 10y studying and doing research in 🧬💊🧠 (biochemistry, pharmacology and neuroscience).
+- I spent another 10y teaching science and techniques to 👨‍🎓👷‍♀️👨‍⚕️ (high-school students, water treatment technicians and radiology technicians).
+- I'm passionate about 💡🔧🧮 (learning, designing new tools and automating tasks)

-- 🌱 I completed a Data Science bootcamp at Le Wagon Paris.
+- I'm training as a data scientist and I recently completed the Data Science track of Le Wagon

-- 🙋‍♀️🙋‍♂️ I'd like to collaborate with you on some kick-ass project! 💬 You can reach me on Twitter @E_Dmz
+- 🙋‍♀️🙋‍♂️ I'd like to collaborate with you on some kick-ass project! 💬 You can reach me on Twitter @E_Dmz and on LinkedIn

-- final project at Le Wagon [->link<-](https://github.com/antifakescience)
+- Final project at Le Wagon [->link<-](https://github.com/antifakescience)

 - My Github repos (currently poorly maintained, as of November 2021) contain scripts that automate tasks or help understanding "how it all works":